 There’s an old saying that Product Management has all of the responsibility and no official authority.
 Based on my 25 year career in the profession I find this to be a statement of truth.
 That’s one reason why Product Management is an incredibly difficult job, and at the same time why it is one of the most rewarding jobs in the world.

 In the 280 Group’s previous webinar, “Earning Influence and Authority to Be a More Effective Product Manager”, Pamela Schure, the 280 Group’s Director of Products and Services taught attendees a variety of techniques for earning the authority necessary to succeed in Product Management.
 She delivered this at Silicon Valley Product Camp last month and had the highest attendance of any session.
-It is very powerful information that is also taught in our courses How to Be a Phenomenal Product Manager and Leadership for Product Managers.
+It is very powerful information that is also taught in our courses People Skills for Product Managers and Product Marketers and Leadership for Product Managers.

 Here are five ways that I found to be successful as a Product Manager for influencing without authority:

 1. Become the de facto expert on your market and customers so that your opinion weighs more heavily in discussions.

 Learn EVERYTHING about your market, customers and competition and have a deep arsenal of facts and data that you constantly use when talking about issues related to your product.
 Over time people will begin to take what you say as indisputable, and this will give you tremendous influence at critical moments.

 2. Build alliances and do favors for the 5-7 most important people that you need to have on your side.